JeromeA/LispIdeaPlugin/NOTES.md

 # Indexes

-The following indexes are used instead of using the ProjectComputedData:
+The following indexes are used, every time a non-lexical symbol is queried:
 * Package definition
 * Function/Generic definitions
 * Method definitions